analogdevicesinc/ai8x-training/README.md

 ### Accelerator Limits

-* AI84:
-  * The maximum number of layers is 32 (pooling layers do not count when preceding a convolution).
-  * The maximum number of input or output channels in any layer is 64 each.
-  * The weight memory supports up to 128 * 64 3×3 Q7 kernels (see [Number Format](#Number-Format)).
-    However, weights must be arranged according to specific rules detailed below.
-  * There are 16 instances of 16 KiB data memory.
-Any data channel (input, intermediate, or output) must completely fit into one memory instance.
-This limits the first-layer input to 128×128 pixels per channel in the CHW format.
-However, when using more than one input channel, the HWC format may be preferred, and all layer output are in HWC format as well.
-In those cases, it is required that four channels fit into a single memory instance -- or 64×64 pixels per channel.
-Note that the first layer commonly creates a wide expansion (i.e., large number of output channels) that needs to fit into data memory, so the input size limit is mostly theoretical.
 * AI85:
   * The maximum number of layers is 32 (pooling and element-wise layers do not count when preceding a convolution).
   * The maximum number of input channels in any layer is 1024 each.